f-o-a-m/foam.css/catalog/pages/button.md

 ## What about shadows, background, color?

-you can use utility classes for that:
+You can use utility classes for that:

 ```html
 span: 2